SeriousBug/gandi-live-dns-rust/Readme.md

 to automatically run this tool.
 By default it will update the IP addresses after every boot up, and at least once a day.
 You can adjust the timer to speed this up, but avoid unnecessarily overloading Gandi's servers.

+- Place `gandi-live-dns.timer` and `gandi-live-dns.service` into `/etc/systemd/system`
+- Put `gandi-live-dns` binary into `/usr/bin/`
+    - You can also place it in `/usr/local/bin` or some other directory, just make sure to update the path in the service file
+- Create the folder `/etc/gandi-live-dns`, and place your `gandi.toml` into it
+- Create a user for the service: `useradd --system gandi-live-dns --home-dir /etc/gandi-live-dns`
+- Make sure only the service can access the config file: `chown gandi-live-dns: /etc/gandi-live-dns/gandi.toml && chmod 600 /etc/gandi-live-dns/gandi.toml`
+- Enable the timer with `systemctl enable --now gandi-live-dns.timer`

 ## Development